OHIF/Viewers/docs/latest/getting-started.md

 yarn run build:package
 ```

-## Next Steps

-Take a look at the sidebar.
-Depending on how you intend to use The OHIF Viewer,
-different topics may be more pertinent than others.
-At a minimum, reading "The
-Essentials" and the deployment recipes should be a good starting point.

 ## Troubleshooting

 - If you receive a _"No Studies Found"_ message and do not see your studies, try